kingszun/UniAD/docs/DATA_PREP.md

 cd UniAD
 mkdir data
 # Download nuScenes V1.0 full dataset data directly to (or soft link to) UniAD/data/
-# Download CAN_bus and Map extensions directly to (or soft link to) UniAD/data/nuscenes/
+# Download CAN_bus and Map(v1.3) extensions directly to (or soft link to) UniAD/data/nuscenes/
 ```

 **Prepare UniAD data infos**

-*Option1: We have already prepared the off-the-shelf data infos for you, simply download them:*
+*Option1: We have already prepared the off-the-shelf data infos for you:*
 ```
 cd UniAD/data
 mkdir infos